top of page

 Resort fees are the most common surprise.
 Many Palm Springs properties, particularly the larger resort-style hotels, add daily fees of $25 to $50 per night that cover amenities you may or may not use: wifi, pool towels, fitness center access, local phone calls.
 At a 70-per-night rate gap, a four-night stay suddenly looks very different.
 Boutique properties vary significantly here.
 Some include everything in the nightly rate; others add a smaller amenity fee.
 Always confirm what is included before booking.

 Minimum-stay requirements are nearly universal at boutique Palm Springs hotels on weekends.
 Two-night minimums are standard for Friday and Saturday bookings throughout the year.
 During April festival weekends (historically when Coachella and Stagecoach events draw the largest crowds to the Coachella Valley), many properties in the greater Palm Springs area require three- or four-night minimums with non-refundable deposit terms.
 If you need a single Friday night, you will find limited options among the independent properties.
+For more on navigating group hotel discounts, direct booking nearly always outperforms platform rates.
+Groups staying for Stagecoach should also review the Stagecoach 2026 lineup, tickets, dates, and where to stay for festival-specific booking guidance.

 Parking is a separate line item at most larger hotels.
 Street parking on Palm Canyon Drive is metered and limited.
 Boutique properties in residential neighborhoods like Warm Sands typically offer on-site parking included in the rate, which is a genuine value advantage that rarely appears in comparison searches.

 Peak-season surcharges apply differently than most travelers expect.
 January through March (snowbird season) and April (festival season) are the two highest-demand windows.
 Summer rates are substantially lower, but the heat trade-off is real and worth weighing honestly.
 The shoulder periods, October through November and sometimes early December, often offer the best combination of comfortable temperatures and reasonable rates without the festival-weekend booking competition.
+For a full breakdown of how boutique hotel pricing works, the revenue management guide is worth reading before you compare rates.
+Travelers planning a Palm Springs visit in March should book well ahead given the overlap of snowbird season and festival lead-up demand.

 How Does Palm Springs' Extreme Heat Actually Affect Your Hotel Experience?